Ahalf/JSMap/README.md

 JSMap
-This is a map that i like
+This is a map that i like to update